- Current students

-Want a career as an architectural technologist?
-Using the latest technologies they work alongside architects to turn design concepts into the documents used to construct a building.
+Want a career as an Architectural Technologist or Technician?
+In this field you’ll use the latest technologies and work alongside architects and construction specialists to turn design concepts into the documents used to construct a building.
 The New Zealand Diploma in Architectural Technology will give you the skills to design and produce construction documentation for both residential and commercial buildings.
+This is a high demand field where practical application of knowledge is valuable to kick start your career.

-- Emphasis on real world applications using latest technology of CAD and BIM (Building Information Management)
+- Emphasis on real-world applications using the latest technology of CAD(Computer-Aided Design) and BIM (Building Information Management)

-- Qualification is nationally recognised and endorsed by professional organisations
+- This qualification is nationally recognised and endorsed by professional organisations

 - Good graduate employment opportunities

-- Easy transition to further programmes such as the Bachelor of Construction and the Bachelor of Architectural Studies.
+- Great preparation and easy transition into further Level 7 study in the Bachelor of Construction and the Bachelor of Architectural Studies: cross-crediting available

 For this programme, you will need the following: